hassanlatif/email-backend/README.md

 Mounting com.sapessi.jersey.StreamLambdaHandler::handleRequest (java8) at http://127.0.0.1:3000/{proxy+} [OPTIONS GET HEAD POST PUT DELETE PATCH]
 ...
 ```
 We now have a local emulator of API Gateway and Lambda up and running.
-Using an API development environment such as [Postman](https://www.getpostman.com/), you can send a test request on the following URL.
+Using an API development environment such as [Postman](https://www.getpostman.com/), you can send a test request to the following URL.
 ```bash
 http://127.0.0.1:3000/email/send
 ```